zenml-io/zenml/docs/book/component-gallery/artifact-stores/gcloud-gcs.md

 to match your deployment scenario.

 {% hint style="info" %}
-Configuring a GCS Artifact Store in can be a complex and error prone process, especially if you plan on using it alongside other stack components running in the Google cloud.
+Configuring a GCS Artifact Store in can be a complex and error-prone process, especially if you plan on using it alongside other stack components running in the Google cloud.
 You might consider referring to the [ZenML Cloud Guide](../../stack-deployment-guide/overview.md) for a more holistic approach to configuring full GCP-based stacks for ZenML.